au556265/ANDProject/README.md

 ## Requirements
 High
-- [x] As a new customer I must be able to create an account.
+- [x] As a new customer I must be able to sign up.
 - [x] As a user I want to be able to login with my email, so I can access the application.
 - [x] As a user I want to be able to view the services, so I can see what the salon offers.
 - [x] As a user I want to be able to book an appointment, so I save time.